I remember the day my parents got me my first Tallit for my Bar Mitzvah…

 |Yair Emanuel Embroidered Raw Silk Tallit||Traditional Pure Wool Tallit - Blue + Silver Stripes||Custom Bar Mitzvah Hand Woven Prayer Shawl|

 Yair Emanuel Embroidered Raw Silk Tallit

 |Type: Modern Bar Mitzvah Tallit||Get it Here|

 Traditional Pure Wool Tallit - Blue + Silver Stripes

 Custom Bar Mitzvah Hand Woven Prayer Shawl

 |Type: Custom Bar Mitzvah Tallit||Get it Here|

 Modern Bar Mitzvah Tallit

-Our talented Jewish artists constantly face a very tough challenge: “How can you blend modern art with ancient Jewish tradition, without making it less authentic?”
+Our talented Jewish artists constantly face a tough challenge: “How can we blend modern art with ancient Jewish tradition, without making it less authentic?”